cascade-interactive/physics-simulator/README.md

 sensor data back without needing to risk an actual drone every time I change the firmware.

-I originally started this for the **Handshake x Codex Challenge** and didn't finish it in time.
-Unlike my flight-controller project, this repository is mostly AI-generated.
-I've been deciding what it should do, testing it, breaking it in increasingly strange ways, and pushing it toward the kind of simulator I actually need.
-It has gone quite a bit further than the challenge entry was supposed to, and right now it's the main contender for the simulator I'll use on my hardware-in-the-loop bench.
+I originally started this for the Handshake x Codex Challenge and did not finish it in time.
+Most of the implementation code in this repository was generated with AI assistance.
+I defined the architecture, physics requirements, acceptance criteria, and tests, then iteratively validated, corrected, and extended the implementation into the simulator I actually need for hardware-in-the-loop development.

 <div align="center">
   <img src="images/codex_oai_banner.png" alt="Handshake x Codex Challenge" width="800"/>